solcoteh/Full_Tricks/Windows-Privilege-Escalation.md

 Get-Process -Name thm-demo # Checking Process activities associated with this service
 # Note: Process ID (PID) This is useful for the next steps.

-wmic product
-wmic product get name,version,vendor # Checking the list of all installed software with their version wmic service get name,displayname,pathname,startmode # Check (name, display name, executable file path and how to start) a list of all the services in the system
+wmic product # Checking the list of all installed software wmic service list brief # Check services to identify hidden software wmic service list brief | findstr "Running"  # Check running services to identify hidden software wmic product get name,version,vendor # Checking the list of all installed software with fillter wmic service get name,displayname,pathname,startmode # Check (name, display name, executable file path and how to start) a list of all the services in the system

 tasklist  # List of active processing